aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    (RAN) and the Core Network (CN) segments, with a specific performance commitment.
 An IETF network slice could be composed of network slices from multiple technological and administrative domains.
-For OTN network domains, an IETF network slice may be realized by means of slicing OTN network resources, e.g. ODU time slots, to achieve desired performance commitments.
+An IETF network slice can be realized by using or combining multiple underlying OTN slices with OTN resources, e.g. ODU time slots or ODU containers,to achieve end-to-end slicing across the transport domain.

 # Framework for OTN slicing

-   An OTN slice is an OTN virtual network topology connecting a number of OTN endpoints using a set of shared or dedicated OTN network resources to satisfy specific service level objectives (SLOs).
-   An OTN slice can encompass access links, intra-domain paths, and inter-domain links.
-   An OTN slice may include multiple endpoints with each associated with a set of physical or logical resources, e.g. optical port or time slots, at the access link termination point (TP) of an OTN network domain.
-For multi-domain OTN networks, an OTN slice may be realized by multiple OTN segment slices and the endpoints of a segment slice may be associated with physical or logical resources at corresponding inter-domain link termination points.

-   OTN slices may be pre-configured by the management plane and presented to the customer via the northbound interface (NBI), or they may be dynamically provisioned by a higher layer slice controller, e.g. an IETF network slice controller (IETF NSC) through the NBI.
-The OTN slice is provided by a service provider to a customer to be used as though it was part of the customer's own networks.

    OTN slices may be abstracted differently depending on the requirement contained in the configuration provided by the slice customer.
-Whereas the customer requests an OTN slice to provide connectivities between specified endpoints, the OTN slice can be abstracted as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying OTN networks.
+Whereas the customer requests an OTN slice to provide connectivities between specified endpoints, an OTN slice can be abstracted as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying OTN networks.
 The resources associated with each link of the slice is reserved and commissioned in the underlying